ichal6/ProgBasics2-SI-Week/README.md

 # ProgBasics2-SI-Week
 Application in Python which I made on second week on Codecool.

+All programs is structural.
+I've made these in Python3 in july 2019.

 List of projects:

 1. Algorytm_sort : This add implement insertion_sort function.
 A program ask user for array of numbers and check if the provide data is a number.
 On the end program sort the number and display in the console.